AP EXPLAINS: The GOP's FEC complaint against Ocasio-Cortez

 Records show that in 2016 and 2017 political action committees operated by the groups paid over $1 million to a company that Chakrabarti also ran, which was called Brand New Congress LLC.

+Limited liability companies are a tool sometimes used in politics to obscure the flow of money.

-Ordinarily, individual campaign expenses are reported to the Federal Election Commission.
-But by routing the money instead to Chakrabarti's company — which his lawyer says was founded to be a "one-stop" campaign vendor — they were able to label it as a "strategic consulting" expense and avoid broader disclosure that would reveal how it was spent.
+Ordinarily, individual campaign expenses are reported to the FEC.
+But by routing the money instead to Chakrabarti's company — which his lawyer says was founded to be a "one-stop" campaign vendor — they were able to label it as a "strategic consulting" expense and fulfill the FEC's disclosure requirements.
+Chakrabarti's company could then spend the money as it wanted without being obligated to report where it went.

 SO WHAT'S THE CONCERN?